ballerina-platform/module-ballerina-kubernetes/README.md

 3. Get a clone or download the source from this repository (https://github.com/ballerinax/kubernetes)
 4. Run the Maven command ``mvn clean install`` from within the ``kubernetes`` directory.

+### Enabling debug logs
+- Use the "BAL_DOCKER_DEBUG=true" environment variable to enable docker related debug logs when building the ballerina source(s).
+- Use the "BAL_KUBERNETES_DEBUG=true" environment variable to enable kubernetes related debug logs when building the ballerina source(s).

 ## Deploy ballerina service directly using `kubectl` command.
 This repository also provides a kubectl plugin which allows to build ballerina programs and deploy their kubernetes artifacts directly to a kuberetes cluster.
 The plugin is located at `kubernetes-extension/src/main/resources/kubectl-extension/kubectl-ballerina-deploy`.